apache/mynewt-documentation/docs/setup/blink.md

 	        name: blink
 	        arch: arm

-5. Now you have to build the package.
-Once built, you can find the executable "main.elf" in the project directory at ~/dev/dev_test/project/main/bin/blink.
-It's a good idea to take the time to understand the directory structure.
+5. Now you have to build the image package.
+Once built, you can find the executable "main.elf" in the project directory at ~/dev/larva/project/main/bin/blink.
+It's a good idea to take a little time to understand the directory structure.

         $ newt target build blink
         Successfully run!